vanquiche/portfolio-website-template/gettingStarted.md

 # Get Started

-## Adding and Editing Content
+## Changing Content

+### Text & Data
-You can change the placeholder text in the respective components within ./sections

-Data in regards to navigation, projects, or skills can be changed withing ./sections/projectData.tsx
+You can change the placeholder text in the respective components within `./sections` Data in regards to navigation, projects, skills, etc. can be changed withing `./sections/projectData.tsx`

+### Adding New Sections

-To add new Sections you can copy and rename the template file within ./sections and add your content.
+To add new Sections you can copy and rename the template file within `./sections` and add your own content.

-Don't forget to add it inside .pages/index.tsx and the order that it renders.
+Add, remove, rearrange sections inside `<main></main>` tags within `.pages/index.tsx`.

+## Module Paths

 Lastly, for convenience I've added module path alias.
-If you are importing a file you can simple reference it's path as such,'@components/YourComponent'.
+If you are importing a file you can simple reference it's path as such,`'@components/YourComponent'`.
 No more ugly relative paths.
 This option can be configured in the "paths" object within the tsconfig file.